microsoft/gr-azure/README.md

 These blocks support multiple ways to authenticate to the Azure Event Hub backend, such as using a connection string, a SAS token, or use credentials supported by the DefaultAzureCredential class.

 For a brief tutorial on using these blocks, see the [Event Hub Examples](./examples/README.md#Event-Hub-Examples).

-### DIFI Blocks Using the IEEE-ISTO Std 4900-2021: Digital IF Interoperability Standard
-This is a set of GNU Radio blocks based on IEEE-ISTO Std 4900-2021: Digital IF Interoperability Standard version 1.0.

-There are two DIFI blocks (source and sink) as part of this OOT module.
-The Bit Depths currently supported are 8 and 16 with upcoming support for the full range of bit depths specified in the DIFI standard.

- * __DIFI Source Block__\
-	The DIFI source block receives UDP DIFI packets from a given IP address and port.
-It then forwards them to GNU Radio as a complex64 (gr_complex) or signed complex 8 (std::complex<char>).
-	This block emits the following tags in the following situations:
-	  - pck_n tag: Emitted when a missed packet occurs, will update the upstream blocks with the current packet number to expect and the current time stamps
-	  - context tag: Emitted when a new DIFI context packet is received with the context packet dynamic information
-	  - static_change: Emitted when the static parts of the DIFI context packet changes

-    The DIFI Advanced tab contains more advanced settings for the DIFI block and should be used by users who know the devices and network in use.

-   Context Packet Mismatch Behavior:
-      - Default: Throws exceptions if context packet is incorrect or non-compliant
-      - Ignore Mismatches - Forward data, no warnings: Entirely ignore the context packet, only forwards data
-      - Throw Warnings - Forward: Displays Warnings about context packet mismatch or non-compliant context packets, but still forward DIFI data
-      - Throw Warnings - No Forward: Displays Warnings about context packet mismatch or non-compliant context packets, but won't forward data until a correct context packet is received or one that matches the given settings

- * __DIFI Sink Block__\
-	The DIFI sink block forwards packets to a given IP address and port number and packets the data with the given bit depth.
-This block operates in two modes, standalone and paired:

-	- Pair Mode: The block expects to be paired with a DIFI source block that sends context packets, timing information, and packet count information.
-The sink block forwards context packets received via tags.
-For data packets, it adds the correct timestamps and packet number.
-The data format is packeted as complex64 (gr_complex) or complex signed 8 (std::complex<char>) samples.

-	- Standalone Mode: In standalone mode, it is expected the user will supply the context packet information via GRC or the constructor of the class.
-For now, the context packet payload data are static once specified by the user.
-Similar to paired mode, the data format to pack is complex64 (gr_complex) or complex signed 8 (std::complex<char>) samples.

-	Scaling Mode: To help mitigate quantization error, the DIFI Sink has an optional helper feature to apply a gain & offset to the input signal.
-The first mode "Manual" allows a user to manually set gain & offset.
-In Min-Max mode the user supplies the max and min expected I & Q values and the block solves for a gain & offset based on these and the specified bit depth.

-	Note: this block converts from float 32 I and Q down to the specified bit depth for I and Q, which can cause significant quantization error for small signals.

-For a brief tutorial on using these blocks, see the [DIFI Examples](./examples/README.md#difi-examples).

 ### REST API Block
 The REST API block allows users to get status and configure a running top block in GNU Radio.
 It starts a server in the configured port and restricts which settings and variables in a flowgraph are readable, writable or callable.